 Thereafter, consideration of geographic diversity will not be a factor in evaluating applications.
 Please see attached Multifamily Direct Loan Rule for text of 10 TAC §13.4(b).
 Also attached are Regional Allocation amounts based on the 2022 NHTF Allocation as well as a map of the Uniform State Service Regions.
-If sufficient funding remains after all eligible applicants are provided at least 30 days to receive a new Application Acceptance Date, TDHCA may allow applicants, which did not previously have an Application Acceptance Date under the 2022-1 NOFA to apply for funding.
+If sufficient funding remains after all eligible applicants are provided at least 30 days to receive a new Application Acceptance Date, TDHCA may allow applicants, which did not previously have an e.

-e.
 Describe the grantee's required priority for funding based on the applicant's ability to obligate HTF funds and undertake eligible activities in a timely manner.
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".